A Principled Approach to Bayesian Transfer Learning: Comparing Bayesian Transfer Methods using Posterior Predictive Checks

-The posterior samples are said to have $90\%$ Cov if the true value is contained in $90\%$ of $90\%$ credible regions.
-This requires multiple datasets as for a single dataset the true value is either contained ($1$) or not contained ($0$) in the credible region.
-We compute the highest posterior density $90\%$ credible region, $I_{0.9}$, using density estimation from the posterior samples \citep{hyndman1996computing}.
-Then the $90\%$ Cov is given by
+The posterior samples are said to have $90\%$ FCP if $\theta^*$ is contained in $90\%$ of $90\%$ credible regions.
+This requires multiple ($M$) datasets as for a single dataset the true value is either contained ($1$) or not contained ($0$) in the credible region.
+We estimate the highest posterior density $90\%$ credible region for the $i$th posterior, $I^{(i)}_{0.9}$, using density estimation from the posterior samples \citep{hyndman1996computing}.
+Then the $90\%$ FCP is estimated by